-So what are some of the creative, unique tactics companies have used to help them better connect, engage and recruit top talent?
-Here are 5 effective ‘out-of-box’ recruiting ideas to fire up your inspiration today:
+What are some of the creative, unique tactics companies have used to help them better connect, engage, and recruit top talent?
+Here are 5 effective, out-of-the-box recruiting strategies and ideas to fire up your inspiration today:

-To target potential recruiting professionals and companies, Dice’s campaign features three different engineers posing as models wearing nothing but their boxers, and right next them reads “Dice has the hottest tech talent” or “Find the hottest tech talent,” with a link to their website.
+To target potential recruiting professionals and companies, Dice’s campaign features three different engineers posing as models wearing nothing but their boxers.
+Next them reads “Dice has the hottest tech talent” or “Find the hottest tech talent” with a link to their website.

 For tech talent who may be looking to make a career move, Dice also rolled out these clever “code talking” billboards, encouraging tech and engineering professionals to go to Dice and search for their next opportunity.

-Similarly, few years ago the gaming company Electronic Arts paid for a billboard that displayed its hiring message in the form of ASCII code.
-For tech onlookers, if they solved the line of code they would get the message "Now Hiring."
+Similarly, a few years ago, Electronic Arts paid for a billboard that displayed its hiring message in the form of ASCII code.
+For tech onlookers, if they solved the line of code, they would get the message "Now Hiring."